k4black/JB-internship-2023-reaction-prediction/README.md

-# JB-internship-2023-reaction-prediction
+# JB-int-2023

-JetBrains internship 2023 test assignment repository.
-The "Prediction of reactions to the posts" problem.
+JetBrαins interηship 2023 test assignment repository.
+The "Predictioη of reαctions to the posts" problem.
+(the special symbols added to remove repo from GitHub search)

 The report is available in `report.pdf` file.
 The experiments tracking data is available in [neptune.ai project](https://new-ui.neptune.ai/k4black/ jb-reaction-prediction).